 - 8 cups ice water

-- Process the ingredients.
-Put the yogurt, water, oil, and 1 teaspoon of the salt in a blender.
+- Put the yogurt, water, oil, and 1 teaspoon of the salt in a blender.
 Process until smooth and creamy, occasionally stopping to scrape down the blender jar and move the mixture toward the blades.

-- Culture the cheese.
-Transfer to a clean glass bowl or container, cover, and let rest at room temperature for 8 to 24 hours, until mildly sharp in flavor.
+- Transfer to a clean glass bowl or container, cover, and let rest at room temperature for 8 to 24 hours, until mildly sharp in flavor.

-- Thicken the cheese.
-Transfer to a heavy medium saucepan and whisk in the tapioca flour and carrageenan.
+- Transfer to a heavy medium saucepan and whisk in the tapioca flour and carrageenan.
 For a stretchier consistency, whisk in the optional xanthan gum.
 Cook over medium heat, stirring almost constantly with the whisk, until very smooth, thick, gooey, and glossy, 3 to 5 minutes.